HOCD: Understanding homosexual obsessive-compulsive disorder

 Best HOCD Treatment

-The best treatment for HOCD is Cognitive Behavioral Therapy (CBT) and Exposure and response prevention (ERP).
+The best treatment for SO-OCD and HOCD is Cognitive Behavioral Therapy (CBT) and Exposure and response prevention (ERP).
 In many cases, utilizing these modalities alongside medication (although medication is not always needed for a successful recovery) is the way to go.

 These are science-backed methodologies that have proven to yield incredible results in OCD recovery.